SmarterApp/smarterapp.github.io/_deployment/checklist/002_tds_database_setup.md

 | Additional Documentation | Not Applicable |

 # Instructions
-**NOTE:** These instructions assume Amazon Relational Database Service (RDS) will be leveraged to create the server that will host the TDS databases.
-The database deployment scripts can also be run against a MySQL database server that is hosted on an Amazon EC2 instance (or any other server).
+***NOTE:*** These instructions assume Amazon Relational Database Service (RDS) will be leveraged to create the server that will host the TDS databases.
+Usage of Amazon RDS is recommened for creating a TDS datbase server.
+However, the database deployment scripts can also be run against a MySQL database server that is hosted on an Amazon EC2 instance.

 {% include checklist/rds_setup.md %}

-**NOTE:** When creating the TDS databases, the RDS instance must be accessible remotely.
+***NOTE:*** When creating the TDS databases, the RDS instance must be accessible remotely.
 A remote computer must be able to connect to it with a user account that has sufficient privileges to create schemas and objects within those schemas.

 ### Create Test Delivery System (TDS) Databases
 * If not done already, install [git](https://git-scm.com/) on the machine that will be responsible for creating the TDS databases